 A study suggests that the difference in genetic testing rates in black and white women isn’t because they tend to see different doctors.
 Instead, it seems that many oncologists and surgeons are less likely to recommend genetic testing to black women.

 The research was published online on May 9, 2016 by the Journal of Clinical Oncology.
 Read the abstract of “Health Care Segregation, Physician Recommendation, and Racial Disparities in BRCA1/2 Testing Among Women With Breast Cancer.”

-Most inherited cases of breast cancer are associated with one of two abnormal genes: BRCA1 (BReast CAncer gene one) or BRCA2 (BReast CAncer gene two).
+Most inherited cases of breast cancer are associated with a mutation on one of two genes: BRCA1 (BReast CAncer gene one) or BRCA2 (BReast CAncer gene two).

 U.S. guidelines say that BRCA testing should be considered when:

 - three or more women in a family have been diagnosed with breast and/or ovarian cancer, particularly if the women were younger than 50 when diagnosed

 - some women in a family have been diagnosed with cancer in both breasts

 - there is both breast and ovarian cancer in a family

 - men in a family have been diagnosed with breast cancer